 Most automotive petrol engines and small engines made for non-automotive purposes use NA engine technology.
-Nowadays, many diesel engines which power the commercial vehicles have a turbocharger.
+Nowadays, many diesel engines which power commercial vehicles have a turbocharger.
 They produce a more useful power-to-weight ratio.
-These engines also give better fuel efficiency and lower the tailpipe emissions.
+These engines also give better fuel efficiency and lower tailpipe emissions.

-Advantages of Naturally Aspirated Engine:
+Advantages of NA Engine:

 - Less number of parts

 - Simple and easy to produce

 - Low cost of maintenance

 - Lower power-to-weight ratio